 Franchising is one of Plesner's key focus areas, and Plesner has considerable experience with the drafting and negotiating of franchise agreements, Danish and EU competition law related to franchising and setting up franchise systems in Denmark.

-Jacob Ørskov Rasmussen has been designated as country expert regarding franchising in Denmark by the International Distribution Institute (idiproject.com), and Jacob Ørskov Rasmussen is also a member of ABA's (American Bar Association) Forum on Franchising.
+In addition, Jacob Ørskov Rasmussen has been designated as country expert regarding franchising in Denmark by the International Distribution Institute (idiproject.com).
+Jacob Ørskov Rasmussen is also a member of ABA's (American Bar Association) Forum on Franchising.